Health Information Management (HIM)

 HIM 453.
 Principles of Management and Human Resources.
 4 hours.

-Principles of Management with emphasis on business functions, procedures, personnel managment, workforce development and productivity measurements as applied to health care settings.
+Principles of management with emphasis on business functions, procedures, personnel management, workforce development and productivity measurements as applied to health care settings.
 Course Information: Extensive computer use required.
 Meets eight weeks of the semester.
 Taught online.
 Students must have an active UIC NetID with valid password and access to a computer and the Internet.
+Prerequisite(s): HIM 450 and HIM 451.

 HIM 454.
 Legal Aspects, Risk Management, and Security of Health Information.
 3 hours.

 Principles of law, confidentiality, and ethics, and their application to health records, including risk management and security in clinical information systems.
 Course Information: Extensive computer use required.
 Meets eight weeks of the semester.
 Taught online.
 Students must have an active UIC NetID with valid password and access to a computer and the Internet.
-Prerequisite(s): BHIS 460.
+Prerequisite(s): HIM 450 and HIM 451.

 HIM 455.
 Health Information Systems Analysis and Design.
 4 hours.

 Advanced topics in information technology and systems in healthcare.
-Collection, analysis and management of healthcare data.
 Fundamentals and tools of systems analysis and design.
+Use of data structures in clinical information systems including data design and management.
 Course Information: Extensive computer use required.
-Field work required.
 Meets eight weeks of the semester.
 Taught online.
 Students must have an active UIC NetID with valid password and access to a computer and the Internet.
-Prerequisite(s): BHIS 460 and HIM 454.
+Prerequisite(s): HIM 534 and HIM 557.

 HIM 481.
 Healthcare Financial Management.
 2 hours.

-An introduction to the principles of healthcare finance, sources of healthcare revenue, expenses, and budgeting.
+An introduction to the principles of healthcare finance.
+Sources of revenue and expenses, financial statement analysis, budget, and tools to analyze financial performance will be covered.
 Course Information: Previously listed as HIM 381.
 Extensive computer use required.
 Meets eight weeks of the semester.
 Taught partially or fully online.
 Students must have an active UIC NetID with valid password and access to a computer and the Internet.
-Prerequisite(s): BHIS 480 or HIM 453 or equivalent experience.
+Prerequisite(s): BHIS 480 or equivalent experience.

 HIM 486.
 Foundations of Health Information Management.
 2 hours.